JeremieLitzler/vueschool-course/course-typescript-fundamentals.md

 price = "24"; //TypeScript doesn't allow this and would not allow the code to compile...
 ```

-Basically, TypeScript knows how the primitivily-typed variable was initialize.
+Basically, TypeScript knows how the primitivily-typed variable was initialize, so it knows its type.

 Otherwise, use the Explicit way.